 For Stegman, these technologies can strengthen NCLEX and clinical judgement preparation, helping nurses enter the workforce better prepared for clinical decision-making and a diverse patient population.

-Looking towards a healthier, more equitable 2022
+Healthcare technology to support a healthier, more equitable 2022

 Our predictions look to a world where patients and healthcare workers are benefitting from smart, actionable data; flexible work schedules and locations; new ways to collaborate and study together; equitable access to evidence-based information; and new understanding of how innovation, collaboration and automation can improve healthcare delivery to everyone, everywhere.